 I can’t think of a much better summer project than getting your children into the habit of praying Scripture daily!

-Don’t forget to grab this pretty prayer journal to help you journal your prayer requests, answers to prayers, as well as to write your prayers.
+Don’t forget to grab this pretty prayer journal to help you journal your prayer requests, and answers to prayers, as well as to write your prayers.
 Make your war room a priority this summer!